 - In a large, heavy shallow saucepan, combine the sugar and water.
 Cook over medium heat, without stirring(!), until the color of the sugar mixture is a dark amber/copper brown and is just beginning to smoke.200 grams (1 cup) granulated sugar, 60 mL (¼ cup) water

 - Quickly remove from heat.
-Whisking constantly, slowly pour the heavy cream in a thin stream into the hot sugar mixture – be careful as it will sizzle and foam at the beginning.125 mL (½ cup) heavy cream, warmed
+Whisking constantly, slowly pour the heavy cream in a thin stream into the hot sugar mixture – be careful as it will sizzle and foam at the beginning.125 mL (½ cup) heavy whipping cream

 - Continue to whisk until the cream is completely incorporated and the sauce is smooth.
 Add the butter, vanilla and salt.
 Stir until butter is melted and fully mixed in.
-Set aside to cool completely.28 grams (2 Tablespoons) unsalted butter, 1 teaspoon vanilla extract, ½ teaspoon kosher salt, or to taste
+Set aside to cool completely.28 grams (2 Tablespoons) unsalted butter, 1 teaspoon vanilla extract, ½ teaspoon kosher salt

 Salted Caramel Swiss Meringue Buttercream Frosting

 - Place the egg whites and granulated sugar into the top of a double boiler over medium heat.
 Stirring constantly, warm to a temperature of 160 degrees Fahrenheit, or until sugar has dissolved completely.
-If you rub it between your fingers, you should not feel any graininess.90 grams egg whites (about 3 large eggs worth), 150 grams (¾ cup) granulated sugar
+If you rub it between your fingers, you should not feel any graininess.90 grams egg whites, 150 grams (¾ cup) granulated sugar

 - Remove pot from stove and strain through a fine metal sieve into the bowl of a stand mixer fitted with the whisk attachment.
 Beat egg white mixture on high speed until glossy, stiff, pillowy meringue peaks form and bowl is cool to the touch – this will most likely take 5 to 10 minutes.

 - Add vanilla extract, cooled salted caramel, and kosher salt and mix on low until completely blended together.
-Scrape the bowl several times to make sure the caramel is entirely incorporated into the buttercream.½ teaspoon vanilla extract, 75 grams (60mL, ¼ cup) salted caramel sauce, room temperature (recipe above), ¼ teaspoon kosher salt, or to taste
+Scrape the bowl several times to make sure the caramel is entirely incorporated into the buttercream.½ teaspoon vanilla extract, 75 grams (60 mL, ¼ cup) salted caramel sauce, ¼ teaspoon kosher salt

 Macaron Assembly